Desikim/Desikim/README.md

 <h3> Hello, my name is Kim @Desikim 👋
 </h3>

-- 🔭 I’m currently working on the Data Analytics course @Ironhack
+- 🔭 I’m currently working on the Data Analytics bootcamp @Ironhack
-- 🌱 I’m currently learning GIT, Python and Jupyter Notebook
+- 🌱 I’m currently learning how to do web scraping, data analysis and machine learning with python!
 - 💬 Check out my [LinkedIn](https://www.linkedin.com/in/kim-buchner/)
 - ⚡ Fun fact: teeth are the only bones you can actually clean (usually)